Traffic Management Hi-Vis Requirements (UK)

 3. Select the correct hi-vis class for the environment

-4. Choose garments appropriate for weather conditions
+4. Choose garments suitable for weather conditions and season

 What hi-vis clothing is required for traffic management?